TWA Hotel

-TWA Hotel is a hotel at John F. Kennedy International Airport in Queens, New York City, that opened on May 15, 2019.
-It utilizes the head house of the TWA Flight Center, designed in 1962 by the architect Eero Saarinen.
-The TWA Hotel project added two buildings on either side of the existing head house.
+TWA Hotel is a hotel at John F. Kennedy International Airport in Queens, New York City.
+It uses the head house of the TWA Flight Center, designed by the architect Eero Saarinen and completed in 1962, and two flanking buildings added for the hotel in 2019, designed by Lubrano Ciavarra Architects.
 It contains a total of 512 rooms, as well as conference space, several restaurants, and an aviation history museum.

 TWA Hotel was developed as part of a project to reuse the head house, which had stopped functioning as an air terminal in 2001.
-Morse Development developed the site along with MCR, which operates middle-to-budget hotels in the United States.
+The site was developed by MCR Hotels, the third largest hotel owner in the United States.
+Groundbreaking took place on December 15, 2016, and the hotel opened on May 15, 2019.
 It is the only hotel operating within the boundaries of JFK Airport.

 History

 After the TWA Flight Center closed in 2001, the Port Authority of New York and New Jersey sought to redevelop or reuse the terminal.
-The main building, or head house, was protected from demolition; it had been made a New York City designated landmark in 1994, and subsequently was added to the National Register of Historic Places in 2005.
+The main building, or head house, was made a New York City designated landmark in 1994, and subsequently was added to the National Register of Historic Places in 2005.
 The head house went largely unused until it was ultimately incorporated into an expansion of Terminal 5, which was completed in 2008 and is occupied by JetBlue Airways.

-In April 2015, The Wall Street Journal reported that JetBlue and its partner, a hotel developer, were negotiating for the rights to turn the head house into a hotel.
-In July 2015, New York Governor Andrew Cuomo confirmed that the Saarinen building would be converted into a new on-site hotel for the airport's passengers.
+In April 2015, The Wall Street Journal reported that JetBlue and hotel developer MCR Hotels were negotiating for the rights to turn the head house into a hotel.
+That July, New York Governor Andrew Cuomo confirmed that the Saarinen building would be converted into a new on-site hotel for the airport's passengers.
+The Port Authority awarded JetBlue and MCR the lease that September.